ChrisYangS/policy_analysis/README.md

 -   `console_prompt.py`: The script to user interface with the user, i.e. progressing complete percentage update
+-   `export_html.py`: Save scraped html files to local disk.
--   `export_to_excel.py`: The script to export the processed data to an Excel file.
+-   `export_to_files.py`: The script to save the scraped data to an Excel or JSON file.
--   `policies_extractor.py`: The script to extract data from the policy documents.
+-   `policy_extract.py`: The script to scrape the policy documents from html files and save to a python dictionary for further processing.
+-   `miscellaneous.py`: The script to other store miscellaneous functions.

+In the analysis folder, it contains following 2 juptyer notebooks and output data in JSON format:

+-   `call_llm.ipynb`: This file calls locally deployed language model to generate the response for the given questions and save in JSON format.
+-   `llm_response_analysis.ipynb`: This randomly selects the response from the generated JSON file and analyze the response.

 ## How to Use